An unbuilt trope is a work that seems

 Live Action TV

-- Imagine an episode of The Twilight Zone where a man searches a deserted creepy town looking for any signs of life or civilization, but continues to find nothing, just signs that someone was there at one point but still being unable to find anyone now with it appearing he may be the last man on Earth.
-Only for it to be revealed that it all had a fairly mundane and realistic explanation, the man hallucinated the whole thing while in an isolation booth as part of an Air Force experiment.
-Sounds like a subversion of the show's standard format...except it's actually the pilot episode.
+- Imagine an episode of The Twilight Zone where a man searches a deserted creepy town looking for any signs of life or civilization, but continues to find nothing, just signs that someone was there at one point but unable to find anyone who still is, with the implication that he may be the last man on Earth.
+Only for it to be revealed that it all had a fairly mundane and actually somewhat plausible explanation, the man hallucinated the whole thing while in an isolation booth as part of an Air Force experiment.
+Is this a later episode trying to subvert the show's standard format?
+No, it's the pilot episode.

 - For that matter, the episode "Five Characters in Search of an Exit", with its famously chilling Twist Ending, would be a deconstruction of Toy Story if it hadn't come out three decades before it.
 The old question, "What happens to sentient toys when they're abandoned by their owner?" isn't just an unsettling bit of Fridge Horror—it's the entire premise.
 Five dolls, who aren't aware that they're dolls, wake up in a Salvation Army bin with no way of knowing where they are or how they got there, and the entire episode follows them slowly going insane as they futilely try to escape.